cpfaff/rbefdata_paper/paper/rbefdata.md

 ![plot of chunk anne_final_plot](figure/anne_final_plot.png)

+* caption:
-* caption: Nitrogen (N) retention affected by species richness.
+        Nitrogen (N) retention affected by species richness.
 N retention summed as the recovery of soil, roots and leaves (a), relative leaf recovery (b), relative root recovery (c) and relative soil recovery (d).
 Significant differences as revealed by post hoc Tukey’s test (P < 0.05) are indicated by different letters.

 ### Upload data

 Finally we need to decide on either to upload a full dataset which could be done using the dataset upload function `bef.portal.upload.dataset()` or only to upload the script and maybe a figure to highlight the road to the results from the source datasets used.
-This can be done by attaching to the proposal with the command `bef.portal.attach.to_proposal()`.
-For the analysis shown here, it is the best way to go with an attachment to the proposal as uploading the merged dataset would only mean duplication of data in the database of the `BEFdata` portal.
+The second of which could be done by attaching to the proposal with the command `bef.portal.attach.to_proposal()`.
+For the analysis shown here, it is the best way to go with an attachment to the proposal as uploading the merged dataset would only mean duplication of data in the database of the `BEFdata` portal we upload to.
 So we upload the script and the four pane figure with its caption to add them to the proposal.
 The figure is prepared as Portable Network Graphics (PNG) using the R internal PNG device.
 It is written to a temporary folder and then uploaded.
 The script in this case is an R markdown file that we attach to the proposal (see box below).

 ```r